 In fact, modern automata theory admits of many categories of automata between the classic types listed here, which can recognise, in turn, languages intermediate in complexity between these.
 For the current purposes the classic Chomsky hierarchy gives us enough landmarks to locate the complexity of a given production system of interest, and we will not attempt to exhaustively document every class of automaton considered by modern theory, except to note that various sub-types will turn out to be important in later applications, and that these will be introduced as necessary.
 (But see

-We will be concerned not only with the use of automata to recognise languages, but also automata to produce examples of a language - that is, with constructing machines who output is a valid “sentence” in our language of choice.
+We are concerned not only with the use of automata to recognise languages, but also automata to produce examples of a language - that is, with constructing machines who output is a valid “sentence” in our language of choice.
 General automata capable of such general processes as not simply accepting or rejecting a sentence but outputting arbitrary output such as whole new sentences are referred to as “transducers” in the literature.

 I will not make much of this distinction here, however, as there exist reasonably straightforward translations between recognising and transducing automata.